-Physical barriers to be used at public-facing or point-of-service areas are not required for Stage 1.

-Individual unit plans will be required to outline how they will use barriers in their department level safety plan.
+Physical barriers to be used at public-facing or point-of-service areas are not required for Stage 1 as building access is heavily reduced.
+Moving forward individual unit plans will be required to outline how they will use barriers in their department level safety plan.
 Any such barriers will refer to:

-- WorkSafeBC guidance designing-effective-barriers - UBC Building Operations cleaning, sanitization and plexi-barriers
+- 1. WorkSafeBC guidance designing-effective-barriers - 2.
+UBC Building Operations cleaning, sanitization and plexi-barriers